DirectPred

 self.feature_importances[target_var] = df_imp

-Computes the feature importance for each variable in the dataset using the Integrated Gradients method.
-This method measures the importance of each feature by attributing the prediction output to each input feature.
+Computes the feature importance for each variable in the dataset using either Integrated Gradients or Gradient SHAP.

 Parameters: